 185016 Pilot Officer GY Manderson DFC

-George Manderson, a survivor of the Burma affair, originally mustered as a Wireless Operator to serve in the UK, North Africa and the Middle East.
+George Manderson, a survivor of low level ops over Burma, originally mustered as a Wireless Operator to serve in the UK, North Africa and the Middle East.
 Retrained as Navigator, he was then posted to India, joining 211 Squadron as a Flight Sergeant in the 1943 period of regrouping after the loss of Singapore and the disastrous Sumatra and Java campaigns.

 George Manderson DFC, 1944 (G Manderson)